wxy20850606/wxy20850606.github.io/content/posts/2025/09/investing-principle.md

 ## Hook (0:00 – 0:20)

-“I gained 54% in my portfolio this year so far.
+I gained 54% in my portfolio this year — but I wasn’t chasing risky stocks.
-You might think I was chasing risky stocks — but actually, I’m super conservative, holding 32% in cash.
+I’m actually super conservative, holding 32% in cash.
-My gains weren’t luck.
-They came from inner wealth.
+These gains weren’t luck; they came from inner wealth.
-As Warren Buffett says, *‘The most important investment you can make is in yourself.’*
+As Warren Buffett says, ‘The most important investment you can make is in yourself.’
-And in this video, I’ll share 6 important qualities I invest in myself that guide me — not just in the stock market, but also in my life.”
+And in this video, I’ll share 6 powerful qualities I invest in — guiding me not just in the stock market, but in life itself.

 ---

 ## 1. Circle of Competence (0:20 – 1:00)

 “In investing, I only buy what I understand.
 That’s my circle of competence.
-My top holdings are TSM, Nvidia, and UNH — because they have undeniable moats and competence.
+My top holdings are TSM, Nvidia, and UNH — because they have strong moats and proven competence.
 Warren Buffett said, *‘The size of your circle of competence is not very important; knowing its boundaries is vital.’*
 There are thousands of companies in the world, but I only invest in the ones I understand and have the confidence to hold long term.
 In life, it’s the same.
 I don’t try to be everything.
 Right now, my circle is YouTube — because I know how to invest, I wake up before 4 a.m., I have abs at 40, I study mental models from investing and computer science, I alchemize negative emotions into energy for growth, and I’ve gone through awakening.